Ozone Garden

 2. Regular gardening costs (fertilizer, etc.)

 3. Cost of measuring tools, such as magnifying glasses or yard sticks.The cost of larger ozone gardens operated by private or public institutions come with a higher price tag.
-For the St. Louis ozone garden, a collaboration between St. Louis University, the Missouri Botanical Garden and The St. Louis Science Center, the costs were: $15-25 thousand dollars, this includes:
+For the St. Louis ozone garden, a collaboration between St. Louis University, the Missouri Botanical Garden and The St. Louis Science Center, the costs were: $15,000-$25,000.
+This included:

 1. Fence